Dr. Robert E. DeOtte Jr.,

 Phone: 806-651-8780 (Lab)

-Professional Profile DeOtte moved to the Department of Engineering and Computer Science in Fall 2010.
+Professional Profile DeOtte moved to the School of Engineering, Computer Science, and Mathematics in Fall 2010.
 He earned his B.S. in civil engineering from Texas A&M University, an M.S. in civil engineering with a concentration on hydraulics from Colorado State University, and his Ph.D. from Texas A&M University where he specialized in aerosol and fluid dynamics.

 Before moving back into engineering, DeOtte was director for the doctoral program in systems agriculture where he continues to mentor Ph.D. students.
 Prior to coming to WTAMU, DeOtte directed the hydrology program at Tarleton State University, and prior to that, was a research engineer with the Texas Engineering Experiment Station in College Station.